Data Centers in Reims

 Executive Summary

 Reims serves as a vital secondary market for enterprises requiring geographic diversity and low-latency access to Northeastern France.
-It provides a stable environment for disaster recovery and regional workloads, offering a cost-effective alternative to the high-density facilities found in the capital.
-Tying your infrastructure to this region ensures high-speed connectivity to the Paris basin while avoiding the physical congestion and higher costs of the metropolitan center.
+It offers a cost-effective alternative for disaster recovery and regional workloads while avoiding the congestion of the Paris metropolitan center.

 Reims: At A Glance